nurzhanzhanuzak/eventsourcing/docs/topics/examples/fts-projection.rst

 .. literalinclude:: ../../../examples/ftsprojection/projection.py
     :pyobject: PostgresFtsTrackingRecorder

+Search method implementations are inherited from the :class:`~examples.ftscontentmanagement.postgres.PostgresFtsRecorder`  class.

 Projection
 ----------

+Having defined a read model, let's consider how the domain events of the content management application can be processed.
+This section uses the :ref:`projection class <Projection>` from the :doc:`projection module </topics/projection>`.

-The :class:`~examples.ftsprojection.projection.FtsProjection` class defined below implements the library's :class:`~eventsourcing.projection.Projection` class, the abstract base class for projections of event-sourced applications.
+The :class:`~examples.ftsprojection.projection.FtsProjection` class implements the library's :class:`~eventsourcing.projection.Projection` class, the abstract base class for projections of event-sourced applications.
+It can be run as an event-processing component using the library's :ref:`projection runner <Projection runner>`.

-The generic class :class:`~eventsourcing.projection.Projection` has one type variable which is expected to be a :class:`~eventsourcing.persistence.TrackingRecorder`, and which in this case is specified to be :class:`~examples.ftsprojection.projection.FtsTrackingRecorder`, which means the projection should be constructed with a subclass of :class:`~examples.ftsprojection.projection.FtsTrackingRecorder`, for example :class:`~examples.ftsprojection.projection.PostgresFtsTrackingRecorder`.

 Its :func:`~examples.ftsprojection.projection.FtsProjection.process_event` function is coded to process the :class:`Page.Created <examples.contentmanagement.domainmodel.Page.Created>` and